JGarnica22/PSlab/GSEA/README.md

   <br/>

 You will generate the following outputs:<br/>
-1. GSEA plot for an specific pathway
+1. GSEA plot for a specific gene set
-2. GSEA plots for all pathways
+2. GSEA plots for all gene sets in the same file
 3. Table plots
 4. Table plots collapsed (optional)
 5. Txt file with results